ssr1ram/purejasper/README.md

 This is a very early alpha version and planned for the future are
 - Themes and templates
 - Scripts and plugins

+There is a Google Group [Purejasper-talk](https://groups.google.com/forum/?fromgroups#!forum/purejasper-talk) where you can ask questions and find out more information.